Iq8x7rm/CustomerServiceChat/README.md

 CustomerServiceServer and CustomerServiceClient applications allow communication between a server (representative) and client.
-(This project is programmed in a way that both applications open and run on the same computer)
+(This project is programmed in a way that both applications run on the same computer)

 server:
 Clicking 'Next Client' will start the chat between server and a waiting client.